 - Bike the Niagara Falls Recreation Trail!

-- Enjoy stunning blooms of spring and the Floral Showhouse just a short walk south of the Falls and Table Rock Centre.
+- Enjoy stunning blooms of spring and the Floral Showhouse, just a short walk south of the Falls and Table Rock Centre.
+Immerse yourself in a garden experience that celebrates the curiosity of the senses.
+The vibrant summer show explores how plants connect to sight, sound, smell, touch, and taste through a stunning selection of botanicals and creative elements.

 - People watch at Clifton Hills!

-- Walk along the boardwalk and enjoy the tranquility beside the raw power and peril of the Niagara River’s Class 6 white-water rapids!
+- Walk along the boardwalk and enjoy the tranquillity beside the raw power and peril of the Niagara River’s Class 6 white-water rapids at White Water Walk!

 - See Niagara Falls from up above at Skylon Tower!

-- Cross the Canadian and American border without a document in hand!
+- Cross the Canadian and American border without a document in hand on the Whirlpool Aero Car!

 - Camp!